microsoft/bedrock/gitops/azure-devops/README.md

   * Create and deploy a [flux enabled AKS cluster](../../cluster/README.md)
 * Permissions:
   * Be able to create _Projects_ in your Azure DevOps _Organization_
-  * Create GitHub Personal Access Token (if using GitHub Repos)

 ## Sample HLD Repository
 We provide a [sample HLD repo](https://github.com/samiyaakhtar/aks-deploy-source) that can be imported or cloned based on the flavor of git repository you use.
 The sample HLD contains a [Cloud Native](https://github.com/timfpark/fabrikate-cloud-native) fabrikate definition.

 ### Azure Pipelines Build YAML
-The repo also contains an Azure Pipelines YAML file that controls some build rules on based upon whether a PR is occuring or if a merge to master branch has occured.
+The repo also contains an azure-pipelines.yml file that controls the build rules on based upon whether a PR is occuring or if a merge to master branch has occured. <u>You will need this file on your repository HLD repo even if you don't use the sample HLD repo.</u>

 ```
 trigger: